Intelligent Sensing on Mobile and Social Media Analytics

 The proliferation of mobile devices has led to a bright new stage in which multimedia search and analysis are increasingly moving from the desktop to the cloud.
 Nowadays, it has become convenient to capture images and videos on the mobile end and associate them with social and contextual metadata such as comments and GPS tags.
 Such a hybrid data structure can benefit a wide variety of potential multimedia applications on the mobile end, such as location recognition, landmark search, augmented reality, and commercial recommendations.
 One intrinsic potential is to explore large-scale social multimedia to assist and facilitate location related applications, which is further promoted by the evolution of mobile devices.
 With the combination of social and mobile cues, several problems that are previously difficult to be tackled in multimedia content analysis have also become more tractable.
 Current research in Intelligent Sensing addresses the following issues: Intelligent Sensing as a novel methodology for user-centered research; development of new services and applications based on human sensing, computation, and problem solving; engineering of improved Intelligent Sensing platforms including quality control mechanisms; incentive design of work; usage of Participatory Sensing for professional business; and theoretical frameworks for evaluation.
 This is opening a vast space of opportunities to extend the current networks, communications, and computer applications to more pervasive and mobile applications.

 The purpose of this Special Section in IEEE Access is to solicit the latest theoretical research for Mobile and Social Media Analytics.
-We prefer survey or tutorial style articles with clear application background information for this Special Section and welcome articles that may also have a multidisciplinary focus.
+We prefer survey articles with clear application background information for this Special Section and welcome articles that may also have a multidisciplinary focus.
 The areas of interest include, but are not limited to, the following.

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.